 • "I recently partook in a different program, with a similar theme.
 However, I liked your program more because it was such an emotional experience that really changed who I am as a person.
 I still think about that trip to this day and all of the amazing people I got to meet on that trip.
 I would love to accompany you on another trip and possibly teach a lesson with one of the staff."

-J. Manning Sojourn alum
+J. Manning Sojourn Project Alumni

 • "There is a difference between the remembrance of history and reverence for it.
 We are talking about truth."

-Mayor Mitch Landrieu New Orleans
+Mitch Landrieu Former Mayor of New Orleans

 • "Sojourn Project allows participants to not just touch history, but to touch those who made history."